-Figure 3.
-Sample distribution by gender, age group and job position Fifty-five percent of the respondents stated that they work fewer hours compared to pre-Covid period while forty-three percent responded that they work the same hours.
-Only two percent reported to be working more hours.
-No significant difference was found in the responses from various levels of workers.
+More than half (55%) of the respondents stated that they work fewer hours compared to pre-Covid period while 43% among them responded that they work the same hours.
+Only 2% reported to be working more hours.
+No significant difference is found in the responses from various levels of workers.